-Bake at 350 until warmed and slightly golden (30 minutes??, but will vary with pan size)
+Bake at 350 until warmed and slightly golden (45 minutes??, but will vary with pan size)

 I’ve experimented a lot with this difficult recipe. 🙂 The first time I made it, I just wanted it for ice cream topping, so I added less cake mix (as seen in picture below.)
-Now, I add more cake mix to add thickness and half way through, if I think I need more, I just add more cake mix and stir it in a little.
+Now, I add more cake mix to add thickness and half way through, if I think I need more, I just add more cake mix, but stir it in a little.
 Very professional, I know, but if you already have the fruit washed, you can literally dump in the fruit, sprinkle the cake mix, and put it in the oven within one minute!!
 (Five minutes, if you need to pit the cherries…)

 That’s my kind of convenience, with a completely home made taste.
 Now, all you true bakers can just chuckle with this one.
 I did, and then I posted it. 🙂